Our Programs

 Best For: Youth athletes who are new to the sport and/or have no interest in competing.
 Swimmers who can participate once or twice per week but want to learn and progress through skill levels.
 No experience necessary; swimmers will be placed in groups according to age/experience.

-Time Commitment: Most programs 1x weekly, 60-90 mins, NEW 2x week Jupiter program!
-Fall/Winter programs are full season (mid Sept- early June) – exception is the Summer Mini-session (6 weeks – March to May)
+Time Commitment: Most programs 1x weekly, 60-90 mins, 2x week Jupiter program for those who want to learn faster!
+Fall/Winter programs are full season (mid Sept- early June) – exception is the Spring Mini-session (5 or 6 weeks – late March to May)

 Focus Areas: Fun!
 Artistic swimming fundamentals and skill development through the Aquago program.